-In Washington D.C. for "Habitat on the Hill-2020," Habitat for Humanity-MidOhio President & CEO E.J.
+In Washington D.C. for the annual Habitat on the Hill event, Habitat for Humanity-MidOhio President & CEO E.J.
 Thomas speaking at The National Press Club on the importance of Affordable Housing legislation.

 From E.J.
 Thomas

 2021…what an interesting and challenging year for all of us.
 Navigating the rapids on our journey down life’s river these past two years has taken yeoman effort to keep from overturning on the rocks.
 Whether those challenges have been work, personal, emotional, or health related – or a combination thereof – each of us has needed to dive deep into our faith for comfort, solace, and wisdom from our Creator for what comes next…2022!

 I’m pleased to share that the team at Habitat MidOhio has been working hard these past two years in making our way down this winding river, one where the next bend can’t readily be seen until on top of it…much like the one for you and yours.

 The product of our work is viewed through the lens of production and the number of families served.
 For our affiliate, the number of new builds, rehabs, and repairs translates into a set of numbers that Habitat International tabulates to determine national affiliate rankings.
 Thanks to your support, Habitat MidOhio sits at 30th out of the approximately 1,150 affiliates in the country.